Cortisol: What Foods Trigger Cortisol?

 Does eating late at night raise cortisol?

-Are supplements helpful for cortisol balance?
+Can supplements help support cortisol balance?